silverhawke249/baba-save-manager/README.md

-# Baba Save Manager
+# Baba Save Manager [OBSOLETE]
 Easy save manager for Baba Is You.
+Do not use with latest Baba Is You versions -- project is not maintained.

 This app requires Python 3 with the `PyQt5` package.